wvlet/airframe/airframe/README.md

 Airframe builds an instance of `App` based on the binding rules specified in the *design* object.
 That means when writing applications, you only need to care about how to use objects (*bind*), rather than how to build them, because design objects already knows how to provide necessary objects to build your classes.

 This separation of object bindings and their design (assembly) is also useful for reducing code duplications between production and test codes.
-For example, compare writing `new App(new X, new Y(...), new Z(...), ...)` in both of your main and test codes, and just calling `session.build[App]`.
+For example, compare writing `new App(new X, new Y(...), new Z(...), ...)` in both of your main and test codes, and just calling `design.build[App]`.

 Airframe can integrate the flexibility of Scala traits and dependency injection (DI).
 Mixing traits is far easier than calling object constructors.
 This is because traits can be combined in an arbitrary order.
 So you no longer need to remember the order of the constructor arguments.